BCC Alumni

 The BCC Class of 2011 graduate is an award-winning piano and keyboard player, composer, musical director and audio engineer lecturing in Contemporary Music at the West Australian Academy of Performing Arts (WAAPA).

-This year he returned to his hometown to be an adjudicator for the 2023 Bunbury Eisteddfod which he performed in as a school child.
+In 2023 he returned to his hometown to be an adjudicator for the Bunbury Eisteddfod which he performed in as a school child.

 “It was an honour to be part of the Eisteddfod, but on the ‘other side’ this time,” Brodie recalls.
 “There is a lot of talent in Bunbury, and so hopefully I’ve been able to guide them with some inspiration and things I’ve learnt along the way!”